maxenglander/www/_posts/2012-09-23-either-param-in-java-jersey.md

     }
 {% endhighlight %}

+The annotation `@BothParam` would allow you to create a post with either:

+    curl -d title=mytitle&body=mybody http://localhost:9998/posts

+or:

+    curl -d body=mybody http://localhost:9999/posts?title=title

-I'm interested in a good solution to this question.
+I'm also interested in a good solution to this question.
 I'm working on a project where I'd like to use Java Jersey, but need to support a legacy API which does not map elegantly into the RESTful paradigms that JAX-RS is designed to support.

-One solution I've tested is creating an `InjectableProvider` which provides an `Injectable` for a custom annotation, such as `BothParam`.
+One solution I'm exploring is an `InjectableProvider` which provides an `Injectable` for a custom annotation, such as `BothParam`.

 The custom annotation, `BothParam`: